ACCA publish exams results twice a year; on 8 February and 8 August for the December and June exams sessions, respectively.

 - you were not present at an examination but have received a mark.

 The administrative reviews allow ACCA to ensure transparency and fairness, and are available for all qualifications that are assessed by paper based exam.
 However, this is not a re-marking service.

 ACCA will carry out an Administrative Review of all processes followed to determine your final mark.
-You will receive written confirmation of the outcome of the Review no later than the week commencing 10 March 2014 for the December 2013 session and the week commencing 8 September 2014 for the June 2014 session.
+You will receive written confirmation of the outcome of the Review no later than the week commencing 17 August 2015 for the June 2015 session.

 This section shows your examination status following the most recent examination session and includes all exemptions awarded and CBE passes achieved before the date stated.

 Students holding provisional converted passes in P1 and P4 must pass either P1 or any outstanding Options paper other than P4 in addition to twelve other papers in order to complete the exam requirement of the syllabus.